dotkom/monoweb/infra/README.md

 Each environment maps to the environment with the same name in the Doppler workspace.

+## Modules

+The terraform config in the /infra directory is a single terraform project, consuming a number of modules defined in /infra/modules.

+The root project is where you will be running terraform apply etc.

 ## Tags

 To keep track of the origin of any AWS resource, ensure you are properly tagging the resources created.
 Each resource